bendarik/osticket-stack/README.md

 - **An AWS free tier account** for hosting
 - **A HCP Terraform account** for storing a state file
 - **A Cloudflare account** for managing DNS records

+## :zap: Quickstart

+1. Fork and clone this repo
+2. Set up Terraform Cloud workspace
+3. Add secrets in GitHub
+4. Trigger the deployment workflow

 ## :rocket: Step-by-step